eshafeeqe/my-site/content/posts/ddp_singlenode_gradients.md

 Our goal is for **every GPU to end up with the averaged gradient**: `[(a1+b1+c1+d1)/4, (a2+b2+c2+d2)/4, ...]` for all parameters.

 The naive approach would be to send all gradients to one GPU, compute the average, then broadcast back—but this creates a bottleneck.
 Instead, DDP uses the **All-Reduce** algorithm, which efficiently distributes both the computation and communication across all GPUs.
+### Why Ring-Based All-Reduce?

+Before diving into how the ring algorithm works, let's understand why we need it.

+**The Naive Approach: Single Reducer**
+The simplest way to average gradients would be:
+1. All GPUs send their gradients to one "master" GPU
+2. Master GPU computes the average
+3. Master broadcasts the result back to all GPUs

+For 4 GPUs with 1.2 GB of gradients each:
+- Master GPU must **receive** 3.6 GB (from 3 other GPUs)
+- Master GPU must **send** 3.6 GB (back to 3 other GPUs)
+- Total data transfer for master: **7.2 GB**

+As you add more GPUs, the master's communication cost grows linearly.
+With 10 GPUs, the master transfers 21.6 GB.
+This single GPU becomes a severe bottleneck.

+**The Ring Solution: Distributed Communication**
+The ring all-reduce distributes this work.
+Each GPU only communicates with two neighbors (left and right), and the total data transferred per GPU is:

+$\text{Data Transferred} = 2(N-1)\frac{K}{N}$

+Where N = number of GPUs, K = total gradient size.

+For 4 GPUs with 1.2 GB gradients:
+- Each GPU transfers: 2(3) × (1.2GB/4) = **1.8 GB**
+- Crucially, this **doesn't increase** as you add more GPUs

+With 10 GPUs and the same gradients, each GPU still transfers approximately 2.16 GB—far less than the 21.6 GB the master would handle.

+**Key Insight: Bandwidth-Optimal Communication**

+The ring all-reduce is not just efficient—it's theoretically optimal.
+When latency is negligible compared to bandwidth (true for large models), no algorithm can do better in terms of data transfer.
+Every GPU's connection is fully utilized, and no GPU is idle waiting for others.

 Before we dive into the details, here's the complete process visualised: